A dream come true for professional services firms and their clients.

 - Employee Net Promoter Score (eNPS) increased by 7 points.

-The firm asked, the client told, the firm listened.
-Most importantly, the firm took action and designed, implemented, and measured client experience for all of their clients.
+The firm asked; the client told; the firm listened.
+Most importantly, the firm took action and designed, implemented, and measured client experience for all of its clients.

 This firm has moved beyond being a “low price” provider to being a “price certainty provider” by providing a consistently superior client experience.